xing/hops/packages/template-react/README.md

 [![npm](https://img.shields.io/npm/v/hops-template-react.svg)](https://www.npmjs.com/package/hops-template-react)

 This is a small example application showing [hops](https://github.com/xing/hops) in action.
-It demonstrates how to use hops with React, Redux and Jest.
+It demonstrates how to use hops with React.

 It has the following folder structure: